AxisCommunications/acap-native-sdk-examples/device-data-hub/memory-cpu-utilization/README.md

 ### Subscribing to a topic

 It then creates a `DHSubscriber` and subscribes to the two topics described above.
-A `DHSubscriberListener` is also configured to receive data published on those subscribed topics.
+A data callback registered with `dh_subscriber_set_data_callback` is used to receive data published on those subscribed topics.
 The received JSON data is printed as-is.

 ### Output JSON data structure of the topics